 Make your way to the foothills of the Grampians and discover a vibrant town surrounded by inspiring natural attractions, rolling plains and wineries.
-From the Grampians and Pyrenees wine regions and vast Grampians National Park to Mount Langi Ghiran and Mount Cole, Ararat's surrounding region is a wonderland for nature lovers, foodies and adventurers alike.
+From the Grampians and Pyrenees wine regions and vast Grampians (Gariwerd) National Park to Mount Langi Ghiran and Mount Cole, Ararat's surrounding region is a wonderland for nature lovers, foodies and adventurers alike.

 Get back to nature